 - Mystery Soda Machine.

 If you want to surprise your guests on their visit to Seattle, you should bring them to Capitol Hill’s Mystery Soda Machine.
 Take a jaunt up to the 900 block of East John Street and marvel in its beauty.
 This 1980’s machine has gained national attention.
 Why, you ask?
-Because to this day, no one can figure out restocks, maintains, or collects the money from it.
+Because to this day, no one can figure out who restocks, maintains, or collects the money from it.
 Whoever they are, they recently upped the price of a previous mere 75 cents, to a whole dollar.
+Update: The mystery soda machine has mysteriously vanished…

 - Steve’s Weird House.